samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 # Purpose

-1. formalize definitions
-1. formalize priority

 This document serves two purposes.
 The first is to formalize the definitions of all items in the code priority hierarchy.
 These terms are useful in many contexts beyond the code priority hierarchy and the definitions can provide a shared basis of understanding to work from.
 The second purpose is to provide a framework for developers which can guide their decisions for most cases.

-~The second purpose is to define a set of prioritized attributes for code which can be used in most cases to provide developers a framework~

 # Code Priority Hierarchy

-[TODO]: <> (where do I put the actual list for maximum understanding/readability/context?)

 1. Correctness
 2. Minimum Performance Requirements